Your complete Zendesk Explore tutorial for 2026

 Tracking agent performance and workload

-It's not just about how many tickets an agent takes, but how efficiently they handle them.
+It's not just about how many tickets an agent takes, but how effectively they handle them.

-• Why it matters: This helps you spot your top performers (who can maybe mentor others) and identify agents who are struggling or just plain overloaded.
-It's key to balancing the workload fairly.
+Why it matters: This helps you recognize your top performers and identify opportunities for additional training or workload balancing.
+It's key to keeping the team running smoothly.

 Monitoring customer satisfaction (CSAT)

-Knowing how your customers actually feel after an interaction is gold.
+Knowing how your customers actually feel after an interaction is essential for any growing company.

-• Why it matters: This report can show you if certain types of issues or specific channels are leading to unhappy customers.
-It gives you a clear target for where to improve your training or processes.
+Why it matters: This report can show you if certain types of issues or specific channels are leading to high satisfaction.
+It gives you a clear target for where to replicate success or improve processes.

 Measuring AI and automation impact